 Dr Shaffer specialises in using chemotherapy and radiotherapy to treat brain tumours, prostate and bladder cancer, and skin cancer.

 He is a prominent UK expert at using radiotherapy for treating benign diseases including early Dupuytren’s disease, Ledderhose disease and plantar fasciitis.
 He co-wrote the 2015 Royal College of Radiologists guidelines on this subject.

-Dr Shaffer has been involved in a number of research projects including planning studies comparing conventional IMRT with volumetric modulated arc therapy (VMAT) and RapidArc in several disease sites such as prostate, breast, high-grade glioma, and paediatric tumours, and has presented and been published widely in the oncology arena.
+Dr Shaffer’s research centred around radiotherapy planning studies comparing new types of advanced radiotherapy techniques in prostate, breast, high-grade glioma, and paediatric tumours.
+He has presented and been published widely in the oncology arena.